joehunterdev/react-complete-guide/readme.md

     - `npm run build`
     - `npm run start`
     - *Import alias* is defining a rout or alias to pull impots from allowing you to simply `@components/Button`
+    - Css modules are included by default in next

   #### Analyzing the Created Project